How to change the water filter on a Kenwood fridge, step by step

 Resetting the Filter Indicator

-After changing the water filter, reset the filter indicator on your Kenwood fridge, if applicable.
+After changing the water filter, reset the filter indicator on your Kenmore fridge, if applicable.
 This is usually done by pressing and holding a button on the control panel.
 Consult your user manual for specific instructions.

 Compatibility of water filters and models